 Cheapest New York General Liability Insurance Companies

-If you're options by price, these three insurers most often deliver the lowest general liability insurance rates across over 400 New York small businesses, though your sweet spot depends on what you do and where you operate.
+If you're comparing options by price, these three insurers most often offer the lowest general liability insurance rates across over 400 New York small businesses.
+Your best fit still depends on your business type and location.

-• The Hartford: Often cheapest for professional services (tech/IT, financial services, education, healthcare and medical)
+• The Hartford: Cheapest for professional services (tech/IT, financial services, education, health care and medical)

-• ERGO NEXT: Typically most affordable for hands-on trades and food services (construction contractors, food and beverage, manufacturing)
+• ERGO NEXT: Most affordable for hands-on trades and food services (construction contractors, food and beverage, manufacturing)

-• biBERK: Generally offers the lowest rates for personal and property services (cleaning services, fitness studios, pet care, real estate agencies)
+• biBerk: Offers the lowest rates for personal and property services (cleaning services, fitness studios, pet care, real estate agencies)

-These patterns reflect where each insurer tends to price most competitively across New York industries.
+These patterns show where each insurer tends to price most competitively across New York industries.
 Your actual premium depends on your specific operations, revenue, employee count and location.
-Use this as your starting point, then request quotes from at least two of these providers to confirm which delivers your lowest rate.
+Use this as your starting point, then request quotes from at least two of these providers to confirm which offers the lowest rate.

 The Hartford$149$1,78317%